History of Texas in Timeline

 In 2018, Texas had the 8th highest incarceration rate in the U.S.

-According to the American Community Survey's 2019 estimates, 1,739,000 residents were undocumented immigrants.
+According to the American Community Survey's 2019 estimates, 1,739,000 residents in Texas were undocumented immigrants.

-As of 2019, the Dallas–Fort Worth and Houston metropolitan areas in Texas numbered about 7.5 million and 7 million residents, respectively.
+As of 2019, The Dallas–Fort Worth and Houston metropolitan areas number about 7.5 million and 7 million residents, respectively.

 2019: Tropical Storm Imelda

-In 2019, Tropical Storm Imelda caused damage to Texas.
+In 2019, Tropical Storm Imelda caused damage in Texas.

-On April 27, 2020, Governor Greg Abbott announced phase one of re-opening the Texas economy.
+On April 27, 2020, Governor Greg Abbott announced phase one of re-opening the economy in Texas.

-November 2020: Texas Selected for Vaccine Distribution Testing
+November 2020: Texas Selected for Pfizer COVID-19 Vaccine Testing

 In November 2020, Texas was selected as one of four states to test Pfizer's COVID-19 vaccine distribution.